cmacdonell/2014-07-10-epl/lessons/swc-librarians/circ-card.md

 here, in particular working with files that contain columns of information, translate to almost any data format that can be represented in plain-text files.
 Recall that a spreadsheet is just columns of data organized in lines.

+### Need a bigger challenge?

+You may treat the follow on as "take home" assignments to add a level of challenge, or if you find the above example too simple then try your hand at these.
+An instructor may give these to advanced students to occupy them while giving the lesson above.

+  1. Allow the file name to be given from the command-line

+    % python circulation-fix.py library-card.txt

+  2. Try with an even less consistent input file [library-card-hard.txt](./files/library-card-hard.txt).